Ann Delorey, Program Director

 Since 2007, Ann Delorey has worked on program development, implementation and oversight for IFC.
 In this role, she supports dialogue, religious literacy and social justice programs.
 She also is part of the communications team.
 She previously worked in publishing for Sojourners magazine and in legislative advocacy and grassroots education for Church Women United.
 Ann received her Master of Theological Studies degree with a focus on social and political ethics from Wesley Theological Seminary.
 Her work to help bring about positive social change is inspired by her faith.
 Ann attends Langley Hill Friends Meeting (Quaker) in McLean, VA.
 She lives in Arlington, VA with her husband, daughter and furry dog friend.
 In her spare time, Ann is involved in local social justice activities and bridge building.
 For fun, she loves being outdoors doing just about anything – but especially walking and biking.

-Symi has worked for the IFC since 2016 running a number of initiatives including, the Unity Walk, the Washington Interfaith Response and Outreach Coalition, and the DC Interfaith Summit.
+Symi has worked for the IFC since 2016 running a number of initiatives including, the Unity Walk, the Washington Interfaith Response and Outreach Coalition, and the DMV Interfaith Leadership Summit.
 She is also the creator and producer of Beyond the Shoah, a video storytelling project about young contemporary Jewish life in Central Europe.
 She has been published in a variety of publications including Moment Magazine, The Christian Science Monitor and The Huffington Post focusing on minority religious communities in the United States and Europe.
 In 2012, she was the recipient of The New York Jewish Week’s 2012 ’36 under 36’ award for her work with the online interfaith group, the Global Muslim Jewish Friendship Forum.
 When she’s not working on religious issues, she is singing opera.

 Judy Bond, Office Administrator